 The Retention workbook

-Using the workbook
+Use the workbook

-The overall retention chart shows a summary of user retention across the selected time period.
+The Overall Retention chart shows a summary of user retention across the selected time period.

 The grid shows the number of users retained.
 Each row represents a cohort of users who performed any event in the time period shown.
 Each cell in the row shows how many of that cohort returned at least once in a later period.
-Some users may return in more than one period.
+Some users might return in more than one period.

 Use business events to track retention